-We measure triangular flow relative to the reaction plane at 3 GeV center-of-mass energy in Au+Au collisions at RHIC.
-A significant v_3 signal is observed for protons, whose magnitude increases for higher rapidity, higher transverse momentum, and more peripheral collisions.
-The triangular flow is essentially rapidity-odd with a rapidity slope at mid-rapidity, $dv_3/dy|{(y=0)}$, opposite in sign compared to the slope for directed flow.
+We measure triangular flow relative to the reaction plane at 3 GeV center-of-mass energy in Au+Au collisions at the BNL Relativistic Heavy Ion Collider.
+A significant v_3 signal for protons is observed, which increases for higher rapidity, higher transverse momentum, and more peripheral collisions.
+The triangular flow is essentially rapidity-odd with a slope at mid-rapidity, $dv_3/dy|{(y=0)}$, opposite in sign compared to the slope for directed flow.
 No significant v_3 signal is observed for charged pions and kaons.
 Comparisons with models suggest that a mean field potential is required to describe these results, and that the triangular shape of the participant nucleons is the result of stopping and nuclear geometry.